Access to Capital

 It is anticipated that the number of applications may exceed the available funding.
 Applicants are not guaranteed to receive a grant.

+Awards will be distributed every two weeks through mid-October.
 Applicants only need to apply ONCE for consideration in all current and upcoming phases.
 Applicants may not apply for multiple businesses.

 Equity and Access for Funding